-Per the email from the U.S. Department of Labor (DOL) on January 30, 2023, NYSERDA is including additional topic areas for the award identified above.
-Comments and updates are included where relevant.
+Per the email from the U.S. Department of Labor (USDOL or DOL) on January 30, 2023, NYSERDA is including additional topic areas for the award identified above.
+Please note that language from USDOL is listed below in italics.
+Responses from the project team are unitalicized.